Smile (The Beach Boys album): First public availability, further release rumors, and arrests

-Look!
-Listen!
-Vibrate!
-Smile! and Good Vibrations box set

 Musician Darian Sahanaja, who collaborated on the first book about Smile, later joined Wilson's live band in 1999.

-In the late 1980s, Domenic Priore collaborated with musicians Darian Sahanaja and Nick Walusko on The Dumb Angel Gazette, a punk-style fanzine and the most comprehensive attempt at documenting Smile.
+The wider circulation of Smile bootlegs demonstrated the album's near-complete state, contradicting Wilson's public statements.
+In the late 1980s, Domenic Priore collaborated with musicians Darian Sahanaja and Nick Walusko on The Dumb Angel Gazette, a punk-style fanzine and the most comprehensive attempt at documenting the album.
 The second issue, Look!
 Listen!
 Vibrate!
-Smile!, presented a 300-page history of the album through press clippings, reprinted articles, primary sources, and original analysis.
+Smile!, presented a 300-page history of the album through press clippings, reprinted articles, primary sources, and original analysis, selling about 40,000 copies.
 Contributors included Leaf, Paley, journalist Greg Shaw, and musician Probyn Gregory.
-Despite skepticism over publishing an extensive book about an unreleased album, Look!
-Listen!
-Vibrate!
-Smile! received acclaim from Spin and Rolling Stone.

-In 1990, Capitol included alternate versions of "Good Vibrations" and "Heroes and Villains" as bonus tracks on a CD reissue of Smiley Smile and Wild Honey.
-Following the 1992 emergence of a three-disc vinyl bootleg, featuring some previously uncirculated tracks, Capitol released over 40 minutes of original Smile recordings on the 1993 box set Good Vibrations.
-This compilation included the official debut of "Do You Like Worms?", "I Love to Say Da Da", Smile versions of "Wonderful", "Wind Chimes" and "Vegetables", session excerpts of "Surf's Up" and "Cabinessence", and mislabeled "Heroes and Villains" outtakes.

 I seriously doubt that any of you reading this don't have a homemade cassette recorder.
 If you do, then try this suggestion on a blank homemade cassette: COMPILE A SMILE ALBUM BY YOURSELF AT HOME!!!

 — —Music historian Domenic Priore writing in his book Look!
 Listen!
 Vibrate!
 Smile!

-The Good Vibrations box set marked the first official release of a compiled Smile album, sequenced by Leaf, Paley, and Linett.
-However, the tracks were presented largely in raw form, lacking a cohesive approximation of the intended final product.
-Leaf's liner notes encouraged listeners to assemble their own versions using the included materials, prompting many fans to create personalized iterations of the album.

 In the 1990s, two types of Smile bootlegs emerged: compilations attempting to reconstruct the album in a finished form and collections of session recordings.
 Among the best-known releases were those by underground labels Vigotone and Sea of Tunes, which issued Smile sets combining elements of both formats, generating broader interest in the recordings beyond the Beach Boys' fanbase.
 Vigotone's 1993 version was the most widely circulated Smile bootleg during the decade.